Inhaler (band): 2018–2022: It Won't Always Be Like This

 The group self-released their debut single "I Want You" in 2017.
 The single was featured on Garageland Volume 1, released on 14 April 2017.
 This was later followed by three more singles in 2019, namely "It Won't Always Be Like This", "My Honest Face" and "Ice Cream Sundae".
 They placed fifth on BBC's annual music poll, Sound of 2020.
+The group signed with Polydor Records in August 2019.
 On 21 January 2020, the group released their fourth single, titled "We Have to Move On".

 In 2019 Inhaler toured in support of Noel Gallagher's High Flying Birds as their opening act.

 On their 2019–2020 tours, the band released a self-titled debut EP featuring the singles "It Won't Always Be Like This", "Oklahoma" (Late Night Version), "My Honest Face" and "There's No Other Place".

 For Record Store Day 2020, the band released their singles as limited-edition vinyl records.

 The band were one of the winners of the Music Moves Europe Talent Award 2021 and were also shortlisted for the MTV Push UK & Ireland 2021.

 On 17 March 2021, the band released a single titled "Cheer Up Baby" and announced that their debut album, It Won't Always Be Like This, would be released on 16 July 2021.
 On 13 May 2021, the band announced on their social media that the album release would be pushed forward by a week, to be released on 9 July 2021.

 The band presented the album live on summer festivals in 2022 (including Glastonbury Festival) and did opening acts for some Kings of Leon shows on their When You See Yourself tour.